ECHO & NARCISSUS

 was out hunting stags, Echo stealthily followed the handsome youth

-through the woods, longing to address him but unable to s
+through the woods, longing to address him but unable to speak first.

 When Narcissus finally heard footsteps and shouted "Who's